Azure/benchpress/BenchPress/README.md

 ## Running Locally

-If you are interested in contributing to or consuming the Generator project at this time, the following these steps will help you get started:
+If you are interested in contributing to or consuming the Generator project at this time, the following steps will help you get started:

 ### Prerequisites